marieanselmet/sqm_models_RNNs_tensorflow/README.md

-# sqm_models
-Models of the SQM paradigm with RNNs in TensorFlow
+# Models of the SQM paradigm with RNNs in TensorFlow